Right of initiative (legislative): Belgium

 In Belgium, the executive (officially the king and his ministers, but the king has no actual power) as well as members of the Senate and the Chamber of Representatives have the right of initiative.
 The executive must always exercise its right of initiative in the House (according to Belgian separation of powers, the executive also has the right of initiative).

-If the Senate or the House exercises its right of initiative, it is referred to as a law project (wetsontwerp in Dutch, projet de loi in French).
-If the executive does so, this is referred to as a law proposal (wetsvoorstel in Dutch, proposition de loi in French).
+If the Senate or the House exercises its right of initiative, it is referred to as a law proposal (wetsvoorstel in Dutch, proposition de loi in French).
+If the executive does so, this is referred to as a law project (wetsontwerp in Dutch, projet de loi in French).
 If the executive submits a bill, it must be sent to the Legislation Department of the Council of State for advice.
 This is a substantial requirement of form, i.e. non-compliance can lead to the annulment of the law.

 France

 In France, ministerial bills are called law projects and parliament's bills are called law proposals.